 Pick or design test cases for all your desired outcomes.
 If you are testing a trigger, for example, create a test object that should make it true and another that should make it false.
 If you are testing the replacement of a word, test for the exact word, a longer version, a shorter version and something completely different.

 These are the cases that you need to design test objects for.
 Depending on the nature of the data and test cases, each of these cases may become a separate test object.

 The configuration in your project is built very specifically for the structure and content of your data.
-Stick to them in test objects also!
+Stick to it in test objects as well!